ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

     type 'a t = { global_ g : 'a }
     ```

-    defines a record type `t` whose `g` field is always known to be global
+    defines a record type `t` whose `g` field is always known to be
-    (and thus on the GC heap and may freely escape regions), even though
+    heap-allocated (and may freely escape regions), even though the record
-    the record itself may be `local`.
+    itself may be stack-allocated.

 For more details, read [the reference](./reference.md).